predomics/gpredomics/README.md

 ### general

 - seed: gpredomics is fully determinist, re-running a computation with the same seed bear the same results, this should be a number.
-- algo: either `random` (not useful, for tests only), `ga` the basic genetic algorithm, `ga+cv`, the same algorithm but with a simple cross val scheme, `beam` the beam algorithm and `beam+cv` the same algorithm but with a simple cross val scheme.
+- algo: `ga` the genetic algorithm, `beam` the beam algorithm and `mcmc` the Markov chain Monte Carlo based algorithm.
+- cv: boolean indicating whether to run cross-validation (depending on the parameters specified in the cv category).
+Gives an idea of variable importances.
+Only available for `ga` and `beam` for the moment.
 - thread_number: the number of parallel threads used in feature selection and fit evaluation.
 Note that for cross validation, each fold will be run on one or more threads, depending on avalability.
 - gpu: should be true whenever possible (that is almost always).